Table of Contents

 Such examples remind us that personal conversations between voters and campaign members can improve voter turnout and your chances of winning.

-So is political canvassing really effective?
-Does canvassing work?
+- Is political canvassing really effective?

 How effective is political canvassing?